-- 4.3.10 The second priority for action will be other historic buildings in substantial need of maintenance.
-In these cases, the council will respond to concerns raised by local amenity groups and the public.
-In all such cases, the following criteria will be applied in judging whether use of the Council's statutory powers to require works of minor repair and redecoration to be undertaken is appropriate: - The prominence of the building within the street or area; - The length of time since the property was repaired or decorated; and - The extent of decay; - The extent to which the disrepair / neglect is an amenity issue. - 4.3.11 The borough has a high number of historic places of worship of rich architectural diversity.
+- The prominence of the building within the street or area; - The length of time since the property was repaired or decorated; and - The extent of decay; - The extent to which the disrepair / neglect is an amenity issue.

+The borough has a high number of historic places of worship of rich architectural diversity.
 Over the decades, some have been demolished but several have been adapted to new uses.
 Those remaining are of an age incurring ever increasing costs of maintenance.
 A number of these, including some listed buildings, have been formally closed for public worship.
-The council will continue to assist religious organisations in finding new uses for redundant historic places of worship, including with heritage assessments of the architectural or historic merits of individual buildings and their adaptability to change. - 4.3.12 Historic Places of Worship at Risk are included on the Heritage at Risk Register.
+The council will continue to assist religious organisations in finding new uses for redundant historic places of worship, including with heritage assessments of the architectural or historic merits of individual buildings and their adaptability to change.

+Historic Places of Worship at Risk are included on the Heritage at Risk Register.
 Working with Historic England, the council is committed to reducing the number of historic places of worship that are included on the register, to ensure a sustainable future for these buildings.
 Objective 2.2: Consider developing and implementing an integrated monitoring and maintenance regime for owners of historic buildings and other heritage assets

-- 4.3.13 In parallel with addressing the immediate conservation priorities that are identified through the heritage at risk register, a key step in improving the condition of the heritage more generally is to establish a regular monitoring and maintenance regime.
-This needs to take into account the findings from the conservation area appraisals, and should link to the 'Total Place' pilot project, where the council would provide 3-5 service standard commitments to residents in return for an agreement to follow set 'management guidelines'.
-Regular monitoring and maintenance will enable any issues related to the condition of the heritage resource to be identified and addressed early on, before they become prohibitively large scale or complex to address. - 4.3.14 In addition, systems and processes can be established to facilitate a quick response to heritage owners (e.g. by letter) if inspections reveal that a particular heritage resource is in need of maintenance.
+In parallel with addressing the immediate conservation priorities that are identified through the heritage at risk register, a key step in improving the condition of the heritage more generally is to establish a regular monitoring and maintenance regime.
+This needs to take into account the findings from the Conservation Area Appraisals, and should link to the 'Total Place' pilot project, where the council would provide 3-5 service standard commitments to residents in return for an agreement to follow set 'management guidelines'.
+Regular monitoring and maintenance will enable any issues related to the condition of the heritage resource to be identified and addressed early on, before they become prohibitively large scale or complex to address.

+In addition, systems and processes can be established to facilitate a quick response to heritage owners (e.g. by letter) if inspections reveal that a particular heritage resource is in need of maintenance.
 Heritage owners can also be encouraged to build monitoring and maintenance into construction contracts, so that maintenance regimes are formally established, and also encouraged to contribute to a 'Maintain our Heritage' service.
 'Maintain our Heritage' was first launched as a pilot scheme in Bath, and focused on providing an inspection service for historic buildings in return for a small fee from owners.
 Where appropriate, heritage owners can also be encouraged to develop a Management Plan for their heritage resources.

-4.3.15 The council will continue to give owners of historic buildings advice on works requiring listed building consent and on appropriate ways to carry out such works of alteration or repair to their property without harm to its special interest.
+The council will continue to give owners of historic buildings advice on works requiring listed building consent and on appropriate ways to carry out such works of alteration or repair to their property without harm to its special interest.
 Wherever possible, owners will be referred to publications that set out council policy and/or technical guidance.

 Some of the borough's historic buildings are houses in multiple occupation or in a use other than that for which they were originally designed.
 The council is aware that owners of such listed properties are faced with reconciling the sometimes conflicting demands of many statutory acts and regulations including for example the Disability Discrimination Act, the Housing Act and both the Building and Fire Regulations.
 The council will consider preparing guidance to provide detailed policy information on listed buildings.